 By Kirk Petersen

-After a great deal of discussion on legislative floors, in committee meetings, and behind the scenes, the 79th General Convention reached a compromise on same-sex marriage than enables pastoral delegation on the matter — increasing access to weddings for same-sex couples while maintaining space for conservatives to remain in the church.
+After a great deal of discussion on legislative floors, in committee meetings, and behind the scenes, the 79th General Convention reached a compromise on same-sex marriage — increasing access to weddings for same-sex couples while maintaining space for conservatives to remain in the church.

 The road to compromise was not without bumps and potholes.
 Efforts began in April after the Task Force for the Study of Marriage, charged by the 78th General Convention to consider expansion of trial-use liturgies for same-sex marriage adopted in 2015, issued its final report.
 The group drafted Resolution A085, which would have allowed for such liturgies to be used throughout the church, even without the support of the local diocesan bishop.
 The liturgies would be integrated into the Book of Common Prayer, as well.